-- 1. Flood Risk Modeling and Mapping.
+- 1. Watershed Planning.
 Recommended FMEs in this category include detailed hydrologic and hydraulic (H&H) studies that will result in increased flood risk modeling and mapping coverage across the region as they are implemented.
 As our assessment of the existing flood hazards in the region showed, the Lower Rio Grande Region has large gaps of inundation boundary mapping.
 Many of the proposed FMEs in this category directly result from that assessment.
 These types of FMEs have two major implications for the identification of potentially feasible FMSs and FMPs in the future.
 First, a current and comprehensive understanding of flood risk across the basin is necessary to identify high-risk areas for evaluating and developing flood risk reduction alternatives.
 Second, FMPs, and in some cases, FMSs, require a demonstrated potential reduction in flood risk to be recommended in the RFP.
 For this metric to be assessed, H&H modeling must be available to compare existing and post-project floodplain boundaries to determine a given project's flood risk reduction potential. - 2.
-Flood Mitigation Alternative Analysis/Feasibility Study.
-Recommended FMEs classified as Flood Mitigation Alternative Analysis/Feasibility Studies are hydrologic and hydraulic studies an entity would conduct to understand the flood risk of a specific watershed or area to develop flood mitigation solution alternatives for developing FMPs and FMSs.
+Project Planning.
+Recommended FMEs classified as Project Planning are hydrologic and hydraulic studies an entity would conduct to understand the flood risk of a specific watershed or area to develop flood mitigation solution alternatives for developing FMPs and FMSs.
 Many of these types of FMEs were identified as projects in Hazard Mitigation Action Plans.
 Because the metrics to be classified as an FMP are so stringent, projects listed in these plans may not be based on an actual H&H analysis.
-H&H analysis is needed to prove that a project meets the evaluation criteria for an FMP. - 3.
-Preliminary Engineering.
-Recommended FMEs classified as Preliminary Engineering types were also included.
-These FMEs are generally studies or preliminary designs to address a specific, known flood need.
+H&H analysis is needed to prove that a project meets the evaluation criteria for an FMP. - This category also included studies or preliminary designs to address a specific, known flood need.
 However, these flood mitigation actions currently lack some or all of the detailed technical data necessary for evaluation and recommendation as an FMP.
 An example would be an existing study that identifies potential drainage construction projects but does not provide a full impact analysis.
-Completing these components as part of an FME will result in a potentially feasible FMP for consideration during future flood planning efforts.
+Completing these components as part of an FME will result in a potentially feasible FMP for consideration during future flood planning efforts. - 3.
+Preparedness.
+Recommended FMEs classified as Preparedness types were also included.
+These FMEs are generally studies to develop plans for flood warning systems, and maintenance, among other things.